Venipuncture Blood Draw

 • Antiseptic agent (alcohol, chlorhexidine, or povidone-iodine)

-• Vacutainer or syringe, venipuncture needle/winged device, and single-use tourniquet
+• Vacutainer adapter/holder (Luer-lock compatible) or syringe setup, venipuncture needle/winged device, and single-use tourniquet

-• Blood collection tubes, labels, gauze, dressing, biohazard transport bag, and sharps container
+• Sterile, color-coded vacutainer tubes selected for ordered tests, labels, gauze, dressing, biohazard transport bag, and sharps container

 Procedure Steps

-1. Verify provider order, review chart for bleeding risk and allergies, perform hand hygiene, and confirm two patient identifiers.
+1. Verify provider order, review chart for bleeding risk and allergies, perform hand hygiene, confirm two patient identifiers, and assess prior faintness/nausea with blood draws (use supine positioning when risk is present).

-4. Anchor vein, insert needle bevel up at about 30 degrees, start collection, and release tourniquet once blood flow begins.
+5. Anchor vein, insert needle bevel up at about 30 degrees, start collection, and release tourniquet once blood flow begins.
+Venipuncture blood collection methods: evacuated tube, butterfly set, and syringe draw Illustration reference: OpenStax Clinical Nursing Skills Ch.10.

 Common Errors